 8) Applying for an ABN and TFN

-An ABN and TFN must be lodged for the trust to become active.
+An ABN and TFN must be lodged for the trust to become active and recognised for tax purposes.
+These registrations ensure the trust can meet the ATO's annual compliance requirements.

 9) Making it official with a bank account